RSanderson96/Location-Twitter-Data-/README.md

 # Location-Twitter-Data-
 A code for collating twitter data over time - currently still a work in progress

-Create a seperate R file named "Twitter_Keys"
+To stream twitter data using this code, first create a seperate R file named "Twitter_Keys"

 Write the code below to authenticate via web browser - find credentials in Twitter